AtlasTrooper/Emu_6502/README.md

 - System-specific behavior (memory mapping, I/O, peripherals) is **not implemented by default**
 - The `bus_read` and `bus_write` functions are currently implemented **only for the custom test ROMs** written to validate this emulator

+If you intend to emulate a specific system (such as the NES, Commodore 64, or Apple II), you will need to modify these bus functions to reflect that system’s memory map and hardware behavior.

 ## Sources & References

 ### Instruction Set Documentation